 “Arise, ancient warrior.
 Heed the call and return to fight once more.”

 A figure shimmered into being.
 He was a tall man, dressed in bronze armor, holding a mace and shield.
 His face was completely blank, but he snapped to attention as Revi spoke.

 “Capture that skeleton.
-Break his limbs if you must, but deliver the skeleton and torso to me intact.
+Break his limbs if you must, but deliver the skull and torso to me intact.
 Go.”

 Instantly, the armored warrior shot off through the snow like an arrow.
 Halrac had to admit he was impressed by the man’s speed even in armor, he seemed to leap from spot to spot, so that each step covered ten feet as he closed with the skeleton.

 As the two began to fight, Halrac eyed Revi.